saniaahmad6/compiler_design_lab/README.md

 **P5: _First & Follow_**
 - WAP to Evaluate the FIRST & FOLLOW information of a CFG which is given through a file.

+**P6: _Control flow graph_**
+- WAP to Evaluate leaders, blocks, and Control flow graph of an adjacency matrix.
+Find dominator list as well.